 A little more than 22 percent of respondents described themselves as conservative or "far right."
 About 30 percent said they were liberal or "far left," while 47.4 percent called themselves "middle of the road."

-Despite the apparent liberalization, political advocates hoping to recruit students to their causes need to realize the survey is more reflective of young people's tolerance on social issues, not enthusiasm, said Ange-Marie Hancock, a political-science professor at the
+Despite the apparent liberalization, political advocates hoping to recruit students to their causes need to realize the survey is more reflective of young people's tolerance on social issues, not enthusiasm, said Ange-Marie Hancock, a political-science professor at the University of Southern California.

 "They're not like ATMs, where you can just withdraw their support," she said.
 "You have to cultivate them as voters."